 The recovery plan is written in plain English.
 It details the actions that must be taken to assist in the mahogany glider’s survival.
 It provides straightforward information to inform projects and is an essential aid to the recovery of the species.
 The only missing ingredients are funding and opportunity.
 Sadly, the situation remains that there is no guaranteed funding tied to the legislated recovery plans of almost all of Australia’s many threatened species.

 Some may justifiably wonder at the purpose of a recovery plan with no funding, but even without that, it provides valuable guidance to inform the planning decisions of infrastructure providers and all levels of government.
 It also sits ready to guide funding – if and when it becomes available.
 This means that no time needs be wasted on discovering priority actions, and no money should be wasted on ‘feel good’ projects that have no practical benefit to the survival of the species.

-We will continue to assist each other as team members, to make well-informed decisions, and to do what we can to guide the recovery of the species where and when we can.
+We will continue to assist each other as team members, make well-informed decisions, and do what we can to guide the recovery of the species where and when we can.

 This decade of collaboration has seen us all work together on many projects, including:

 - detailed vegetation mapping and priority corridor mapping made available for anyone making decisions in glider habitat